Welcome to Our Blog - Camino de Madrid

 As we climbed steadily and steeply up the rocky path through the trees the sun began to turn the mountain peaks around us to gold and the soft sky to a brilliant blue.
 We paused frequently, not just to catch our breath on the long, steep climb but also to appreciate the beauty that surrounded us on every side in the quiet morning.

-Although there are several trails meandering through the park, and at a few points we weren't 100% sure of which direction to take, overall the trail was easy to follow and well marked.
+Although there are several trails meandering through the park, and at a few points we weren't 100% sure of which direction to take, overall the trail was easy to follow and well-marked.
 There were a few yellow arrows painted on rocks along the way, but mostly we followed green or white circular blazes, which clearly marked the trail to the pass.
 There was also quite a bit of informational signage along the way, complete with maps.

 As we approached the top we came to a switchback that seemed to be hopping with birds of all kinds.
-We paused to watch and photograph them, marvelling at the ability of one of them to seemingly pick fresh pine-cones and fly a short distance with them in their beaks!
+We paused to watch and photograph them, marvelling at the ability of one of them to seemingly pick fresh pine cones and fly a short distance with them in their beaks!

 When we began to make our way down from the pass we discovered there were two routes down.
 We followed the first yellow arrow we came to, which took us along a wide, level, grassy track that was very pleasant to walk on.
 When we looked down the slope, we could see a second gravel path winding along below us, which also seemed to have periodic yellow arrows on it.
 Both paths arrived at the same place, so either one is a viable option.

 As we wound our way down the mountain the sun filtered through the tall pines, dappling the forest floor with dancing light.
 To one side the forested slope rose up high above us, to the other we had stunning views of the surrounding peaks.
-On one of these snow covered peaks we could see ski runs and chair lifts, but they seemed to be closed for the season.
+On one of these snow-covered peaks we could see ski runs and chair lifts, but they seemed to be closed for the season.

 The winding forest path took us past several small streams tumbling actively down the mountainside.
 Small stone walls had been built to contain and direct the flow, and a line of stepping stones had been laid across the trail to allow hikers to pass without getting wet.
-Apparently these were places where shepherds could bring their sheep to drink.
+Apparently, these were places where shepherds could bring their sheep to drink.

 We paused for a break at one of the picturesque waterfalls, enjoying the ham and cheese sandwiches and apples the kind owners of the Casa Cirilio had packed for us last night.
 As we sat there, enjoying the sunshine and sounds of water, a tiny rusty brown wren hopped up out of the brambles at the stream's edge, and made its way through the underbrush.